Northern Trust offers proactive guidance and thought leadership to help anticipate your needs and provide custom solutions that fit your life.

 Additional responsibilities include contributing membership on Northern's Investment Policy Committee, the Equity Sector Strategy Committee and the Personal Investment Compliance Committee.

-Jim McDonald is a Senior Vice President and Chief Investment Strategist for Northern Trust.
-In addition, he chairs the Northern Trust Tactical Asset Allocation Committee, is a member of the Investment Policy and Private Equity Investment Committees, and is trustee of the Northern Trust Alpha Strategies Hedge Fund.
+Jim McDonald is an Executive Vice President and the Chief Investment Strategist for Northern Trust.
+In addition, he chairs the Northern Trust Tactical Asset Allocation Committee, is a member of the Investment Policy and Private Equity Investment Committees, and is trustee of the Northern Trust Alpha Strategies and Equity Long/Short Strategies Hedge Funds.

-Prior to joining Northern Trust as a Senior Vice President in 2001, Jim was Director of Research at ABN AMRO in New York and Chicago (1994-2000) and Equity Research Analyst at ABN AMRO following the Environmental Services Industry (1990-1994).
+Prior to joining Northern Trust in 2001 as the Director of Equity Research, Jim was Director of Equity Research at ABN AMRO in New York and Chicago (1994-2000) and Equity Research Analyst at ABN AMRO following the Environmental Services Industry (1990-1994).
 He started his professional career in 1981 with Arthur Andersen & Co. in Detroit.

-McDonald received a B.B.A. from the University of Michigan and an MBA degree with high distinction from Babson College in Wellesley, Massachusetts.
-He is a member of the CFA Society of Chicago and a registered CPA in the State of Michigan.
+McDonald received a BBA from the University of Michigan and an MBA degree with high distinction from Babson College.
+He is a member of the CFA® Society of Chicago and a registered CPA in the State of Michigan.

 Timothy T.A.
 McGregor, Senior Vice President of Northern Trust, manages the Northern Intermediate Tax-Exempt Fund and the Northern Tax-Exempt Fund and co-manages the Northern Florida Intermediate Tax-Exempt Fund.